Aqaba Fortress: Purpose

 The fortified structure was initially built as a khan (inn or caravanserai) for Muslim pilgrims from Egypt performing Hajj.
 In 1841 it came under Egyptian control and work was done to strengthen it as a military position, with the mission to protect the same pilgrimage route.

 Stages

-Archaeological investigations in the western part of the structure indicates at least seven stages of occupation.
+Archaeological investigations in the western part of the structure indicate at least seven stages of occupation.
 From the Umayyad period, mainly irrigation installations were found.
 This was followed by a first khan dated to the 13th century, which had the same basic alignment as the later castle.
 Thirdly, a 14th or 15th-century khan was built, whose footprint corresponds generally to the current building.
 The last two stages correspond to the work mentioned in the two 16th-century inscriptions, one from the late Mamluk and the other from the early Ottoman period.
 The formerly polygonal towers facing eastwards were given a round shape after 1828.
 Shelling during World War I brought down the west wall and the northwest tower, and in commemoration of the 1917 Arab victory, the old machicolation protecting the entrance is decorated by a panel bearing the coat-of-arms of the Hashemites.